 In regards to the brain, the TH concentration involves also an additional level of regulation, namely the hormonal transport through the Blood Brain Barrier (BBB) (Williams, 2008).
-The TRH and the TSH are actually regulating the production of pro-hormone T4 and in a lesser extent of T3, which is the biologically active TH.
+The TRH and the TSH are actually regulating the production of pre-hormone T4 and in a lesser extent of T3 thyroid hormones, which is the biologically active TH.
+Less T3 (the biologically more active TH) than T4 is produced by the thyroid gland.
 The rest of the required amount of T3 is produced by outer ring deiodination of T4 by the deiodinating enzymes D1 and D2 (Bianco et al., 2006), a process which takes place mainly in liver and kidneys but also in other target organs such as in the brain, the anterior pituitary, brown adipose tissue, thyroid and skeletal muscle (Gereben et al., 2008; Larsen, 2009).
 Both hormones exert their action in almost all tissues of mammals and they are acting intracellularly, and thus the uptake of T3 and T4 by the target cells is a crucial step of the overall pathway.
 The trans-membrane transport of TH is performed mainly through transporters that differ depending on the cell type (Hennemann et al., 2001; Friesema et al., 2005; Visser et al., 2008).
-Many transporter proteins have been identified up to date but the monocarboxylate transporters

-(Mct8, Mct10) and the anion-transporting polypeptide (OATP1c1) show the highest degree of affinity towards TH (Jansen et al., 2005).
+Many transporter proteins have been identified up to date, but the monocarboxylate transporters (Mct8, Mct10) and the anion-transporting polypeptide (OATP1c1) show the highest degree of affinity towards TH (Jansen et al., 2005) and mutations in these genes have pathophysiological effects in humans (Bernal et al., 2015).
+Unlike humans with an MCT8 deficiency, MCT8 knockout mice do not have neurological impairment.
+One explanation for this discrepancy could be differences in expression of the T4 transporter OATP1C1 in the blood-brain barrier.
+This shows that cross-species differences in the importance of specific transporters may occur.